ardaglobal/arda-poc/cmd/tx-sidecar/README.md

 ## How it Works

 The service exposes several endpoints for interacting with the `arda-poc` blockchain.
 It uses the Cosmos SDK's Go libraries to programmatically:
-1. Manage an on-server keyring for creating users and storing their keys in a local `users.json` file.
+1. Manage user registration and login via email.
+It maintains a `logins.json` to map emails to on-server keyring names, and a `users.json` to store created user account details (including mnemonics).
 2. Load a pre-configured key (`ERES`) to sign administrative transactions like registering properties and transferring shares.
 3. Construct the appropriate messages (`MsgRegisterProperty`, `MsgTransferShares`).
 4. Query the blockchain for account details (number and sequence) needed for signing.